-Dr. Lynn Denton, Director of the Public History Program, received her Ph.D. from the University of Texas at Austin and is the founding director of the Bob Bullock Texas State History Museum in Austin.
+Dr. Lynn Denton received her Ph.D. from the University of Texas at Austin and is the founding director of the Bob Bullock Texas State History Museum in Austin.

 Educational Background :